 This process (for the most part) does not require a ‘copy the teacher’ type learning, but instead students are asked to physically engage with and explore given instructions to find a deeper connection into their own body, which in turn will act as a base for communication in pair and small group work.

-Regular attendance, punctuality and physical commitment is expected, in order to facilitate progress of class material and team work.
+Regular attendance, punctuality and an open physical commitment is expected, in order to facilitate progress of class material and team work.
 Some homework may be given to deepen understanding.